 “Everyone has a job.
 Just like here.
 Ours is to watch over mankind.
 So, that’s what we are.
 Watchers.”

 Tina turned around to face him.
 She thought Az was attractive for an alien, though she didn’t know what he really looked like.
-The 7ft being was clothed in Hispanic skin with black hair and thick, black eyelashes.
+The 7ft being was clothed in a Hispanic skin with black hair and thick, black eyelashes.
 He wore blue jeans and sneakers which made him look normal.
 His blue jean jacket covered the white t-shirt.
 Except for his crystal blue eyes, he could be mistaken for a normal, Hispanic looking man.
 A very tall man.
 Tina wondered what his true image was.
-Maybe he’s a fire breathing dragon.
+Maybe he’s a fire-breathing dragon.

 “Why should I believe you?”